jaedag/jaedag/README.md

 ### Hi 👋🏾!
-I’m JD, a product-focused web and mobile dev
+I’m JD, a product-focused web and mobile developer

 - 🔭 Building graph-powered knowledge systems with Neo4j and Graph AI